-You can only reach Gunung Gading National Park by land, and that either by chartering a ride from local tours, or driving up using a rented car.
+You can only reach Gunung Gading National Park by land, and that either by chartering a ride from local tours, or driving up by renting a car in Kuching.

 Roads leading to the national park are tar sealed and tolerable, and there’s two main ways to get to the park if you are from the outside of Lundu District; One using the Bau-Lundu road, and another going through the Matang-Lundu route.

 The Bau-Lundu road passes by several villages and is considered the more frequently used, compared to the Matang-Lundu route which is new, is connected by ferry, and can seem rather quiet.
 Both routes share similar travel time if you are coming from Kuching City, but traffic may slow your journey if you were to use the Bau-Lundu route.

 The Gunung Gading National Park does offer chalets and hostel rooms for rent, but their numbers are limited.
 The national park is also quite a distance from the nearest town so moving around can be rather difficult, unless of course you have your own transportation.
 Lundu town itself is some 15 minutes drive by car from the national park.